evemason/DataLogger/README.md

 Features:

-* Measure temperature, light and humidity.
+* Measure temperature, light and soil moisture levels.
 * Has 2 way commmunication between Arduino and Computer.
 * Sends data to the computer every 300 ms.
 * Controls the light levels.